-In January 2006, we filed a shelf registration statement with the SEC which, if and when it is declared effective, would allow us to issue from time to time an aggregate of up to \$70 million of common or preferred stock.
-We also have on file an effective shelf registration statement that allows us to raise up to an additional \$8.8 million from the sale of common or preferred stock.
+We have on file two effective shelf registration statements that in the aggregate allow us to raise up to an additional \$111.6 million from the sale of common or preferred stock.
 The issuance of preferred stock could adversely affect the voting power of holders of our common stock, and reduce the likelihood that our common stockholders will receive dividend payments and payments upon liquidation.
 The issuance of preferred stock could also decrease the market price of our common stock, or have terms and conditions that could discourage a takeover or other transaction that might involve a premium price for our shares or that our stockholders might believe to be in their best interests.